-There are so many tablet deals out there that it can be difficult to know which ones are actually good value-for-money.
-We've helped narrow it down with this guide to all the best prices available today on the most popular devices from top manufacturers such as Samsung, Amazon and Lenovo.
+There are so many tablet deals out there that it can be difficult to know which ones are actually good value for money.
+We've helped narrow it down with this guide to all the best tablet deals available today, including the cheapest prices on the most popular devices from top manufacturers such as Samsung, Amazon and Lenovo.

 These tablets all sit in a price range between $50 - $300 / £50 - £300, so you can find an option that suits your needs and budget.
-We've cut out all the sub-par devices and stuck to the best cheap tablets so you get a device that's capable and functional for general use but at an affordable price.
-We don't want you to waste your money on an off-brand tablet and come away disappointed.
-And there are some good discounts today in the current back to school sales.
+We've cut out all the sub-par devices and stuck to the best cheap tablets that we know are good because we've reviewed them.

 The best tablet deals